UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

 - Security features must be included when purchasing, leasing or renting digital copiers and multi-function machines.
 At a minimum, all such machines will have 3-pass disk overwrite and, if available, 128-bit disk encryption.
 Departments must ensure that these features are activated when the equipment is installed.

 - Standard white copy paper purchases are to be made from 100 percent post-consumer waste (PCW) recycled paper unless a special need exists.
 30% PCW is the minimum standard for additional paper products including but not limited to note pads, legal paper, color paper, multi-purpose paper, etc.; however, 100% PCW recycled paper is recommended whenever possible (see UC Sustainable Practices Policy).

-- UCI's Communications Office establishes standards for letterhead stationery and business cards.
+- UCI's Strategic Communications and Public Affairs Office establishes standards for letterhead stationery and business cards.
 Purchase these items at Strategic Sourcing.

 Items included in University strategic sourcing agreement should, when practicable, be purchased using an agreement.
 Systemwide agreements and UCI local agreements are available to the campus and the medical center.

 No purchase shall be made from a University employee or near relative (defined in BUS-43, Section III, Part 5, B.) unless there has been a specific determination of unavailability from commercial sources as well as from the University's own facilities.
 Transactions with employee-vendors should be avoided even at the cost of paying a higher price to a commercial source.

 When a purchase action is necessary, it must be made in accordance with University policy (BUS-43) regarding employee-vendor relationships.
 Instructions and forms for all transactions between the University and an employee-vendor are available from Procurement Services (see Section 707-12).